leanardiles/faro-chatbot/README.md

 ## How it works

-1. The user types a question in the React frontend and submits it.
+1. The user types a question in the React frontend and submits it (via Enter or the Send button).
 2. The frontend sends a `POST` request to the FastAPI backend's `/query` endpoint with the question as JSON.
 3. The backend validates the input (rejecting empty or whitespace-only messages) and forwards it to Azure OpenAI, along with a system prompt that defines Faro's lighthouse-guide persona.
 4. Azure OpenAI returns a response, which the backend passes back to the frontend.